bb84000/Lazbbcomponents/README.md

 __TLFPTimer__ : FPTimer component<br>
 __TitlePanel__ : A panel with groupbox like title.
 Title can be centered or left/right justified.<br>
 __TbbTrackBar__ : A customizable trackbar.
 Slider, ruler and scale colors can be changed.<br>
-__TbbOneInst__ : Prevents execution of a second instance of the application (can use a command line parameter to allow different instances to run).
+__TbbOneInst__ : Prevents execution of a second instance of the application (can use a command line parameter to allow different instances to run).<br>
+__TbbOsVersion__ : Retrieve OS version and information.
+Replace lazbbosver unit.

 # LazbbAstroComponents packet for Lazarus